Roll20/roll20-api-scripts/Director/readme.md

 **Director** is a script for supporting "theater of the mind"-style play in Roll20.
 It provides an interface for managing scenes, images, audio, and game assets — all organized within a persistent handout.

+[Here is a video](https://youtu.be/TMYzFNTkiNU?si=yexMBPtz0sXNdx_o) that provides a demo of the script.

 ---

 ## Interface Overview